MJKWoolnough/minecraft/nbt/README.md

 type ListInt []Int
 ```

-ListInt satisfies the List interface for a list of Ints
+ListInt satisfies the List interface for a list of Ints.

 #### func (*ListInt) Append